 Event is an analytics term for different site interactions (other than page loads), such as video watches, outbound link clicks or social shares.
 Events tells you how many times a specific event hit was sent.
 Unique events tells you how many sessions included this event.

-For each event hit, 3 variables are defined: category (e.g. outbound links), action (click) and label (URL to which the link leads).
+For each event hit, 3 variables are defined: category (e.g. “outbound links”), action (e.g. “click”), and label (e.g. URL to which the link leads).

 With Google’s tools, events are usually created in Google Tag Manager.
-Events can be seen in GA in a report Behavior – Events.
+Events can be seen in GA in a report Behavior > Events (GA4: Events report).

 GAIQ (Google Analytics Individual Qualification)

 GAIQ is a Google certificate that requires basic knowledge of Google Analytics use.
-Certificate should be updated yearly.
-Can be made in Google Skillshop.
+Certificate should be updated yearly and it can be made in Google Skillshop.
+We at Quru also offer a GAIQ certification training.

 Also: goal conversion, smart goal, goal funnel, goal value